rjkviegas/course/goals/reflective_learning.md

 ### Goals
 - What are you learning at the moment and why is it important?
 - Is your goal clearly defined and reasonable in scope?
+- Are there any other goals to usefully consider?

 ### Plan
-- What's your plan to get to your goal and is it reasonably achievable?
+- What's your plan to get to you goal and is it reasonably achievable?
+- What learning strategies and resources are you considering using?
+- Is the evidence you plan to collect relevant and would it be convincing?
+- Is there any other evidence to usefully consider?

 ### Self-Assessment
 - How did your plan go?